Dissecting Transformers: A CLEAR Perspective towards Green AI: Experimental Details

-We use FLOPs to quantify the computations executed by each component for a given input.
-The PyTorch Profiler is employed to measure both the FLOPs and the GPU execution time (in $\mu$s), providing insights into the computational efficiency of each component.
-To assess the energy cost per unit of computation, we define two metrics given as
+\textbf{CLEAR} quantifies the computation executed by each component using FLOPs and measures GPU execution time ($\mu$s) using the PyTorch Profiler.
+To evaluate the energy cost per unit of computation, we define two metrics: